 Standard 2: Telephone service information should be available to the public at all times during hours of operation.

 Objective B: To provide for community involvement in transit system affairs.

-Standard 1: Clovis Transit should become involved in and work with citizen groups, the Chamber of Commerce, and other area merchant associations, to communicate the services and benefits of Clovis Transit.
+Standard 1: Clovis Transit should become involved in and work with citizen groups, civic groups, and other area associations to communicate the services and benefits of Clovis Transit.